 eLibrary was designed as a starting point for students interested in researching current topics, but is useful for adult audiences as well.
 Search across many formats at once: magazines, newspapers, books, television and radio transcripts, maps, images, multimedia files and web resources.

-- Browse Research Topics created for students: popular research topics such as global warming, Martin Luther King, and the U.S. Supreme Court.
+Browse Research Topics created for students: popular topics such as global warming, Martin Luther King, and the U.S. Supreme Court.
 Each provides critical background information on a topic, while highlighting some of the most compelling photographs, articles, and video clips in eLibrary.

 - Transcripts from recent television and radio interviews

 - Biographies with images

 - Reference materials by topic and reading level

 - Images, video, eBooks, and 100% full-text articles from newspapers, magazines, and scholarly journals.